Spring Fertilization of Peonies

 Azomite, a crushed volcanic rock powder, contains 70 different minerals and trace elements.
 These micro-nutrients help facilitate healthy plant growth.
 We have found to be an excellent supplement for our peonies, other perennials as well as in the vegetable garden.

 Finally, we add a handful of low nitrogen fertilizer to the drip line of the peonies.
-We like to use North Country Organics Pro-Gro (5-3-4).
-It is blend of Natural Sulfate of Potash, Phosphate Rock, Vegetable Protein Meals, Animal Protein Meals, and Natural Nitrate of Soda.
-Again, this fertilizer is also very good for giving seedling transplants in the vegetable garden and young fruit trees an extra boost of energy.
-Another good organic fertilizer to use would be Espona Bulb-tone (3-5-3).
+We like to use Rose & Flower (4-8-4) Organic Fertilizer.
+It's blend of Natural Sulfate of Potash, Phosphate Rock, Vegetable Protein Meals, Animal Protein Meals, and Natural Nitrate of Soda.
+In the past we have recommended North Country Organics Pro-Gro (5-3-4), but are no longer able to stock this fertilizer.

 1 comment